 - 1 Remove any external devices attached to the computer and store them in a safe place.
-Remove any cables attached to installed PC Cards, and remove any extended PC Cards.
-See Removing an ExpressCard or Blank. - 1 Fully charge the main battery and any spare batteries that you plan to carry with you. - 1 Shut down the computer. - 1 Disconnect the AC adapter. - S NOTICE: When the display is closed, extraneous items on the keyboard or palm rest could damage the display. - 1 Remove any extraneous items, such as paper clips, pens, and paper, from the keyboard and palm rest and close the display. - 1 Use the optional Dell[TM] carrying case to pack the computer and its accessories together safely. - 1 Avoid packing the computer with items such as shaving cream, colognes, perfumes, or food. - SNOTICE: If the computer has been exposed to extreme temperatures, allow it to acclimate to room temperature for 1 hour before turning it on. - 1 Protect the computer, the batteries, and the hard drive from hazards such as extreme temperatures and overexposure to sunlight, dirt, dust, or liquids. - 1 Pack the computer so that it does not slide around in the trunk of your car or in an overhead storage compartment.
+Remove any cables attached to installed cards, and remove any extended cards.
+See Using Cards. - 1 To make the computer as light as possible, replace any devices installed in the module bay with the Dell TravelLite[TM] module. - 1 Fully charge the main battery and any spare batteries that you plan to carry with you. - 1 Shut down the computer. - 1 Disconnect the AC adapter.

+NOTICE: When the display is closed, extraneous items on the keyboard or palm rest could damage the display.

+- 1 Remove any extraneous items, such as paper clips, pens, and paper, from the keyboard and palm rest and close the display. - 1 Use the optional Dell[TM] carrying case to pack the computer and its accessories together safely. - 1 Avoid packing the computer with items such as shaving cream, colognes, perfumes, or food.

+NOTICE: If the computer has been exposed to extreme temperatures, allow it to acclimate to room temperature for 1 hour before turning it on.

+- 1 Protect the computer, the batteries, and the hard drive from hazards such as extreme temperatures and overexposure to sunlight, dirt, dust, or liquids. - 1 Pack the computer so that it does not slide around in the trunk of your car or in an overhead storage compartment.